Venkataramuc/cleancode/codereview.md

 # Class

- Interface or Class should have alteast 3 to 5 methods and max should have 10 mthods. if we have class with 1 method then make functional programming or lamda(if launge supports) Function should have max 5 to 10 lines.
+ Interface or Class should have alteast 3 to 5 methods and max should have 10 methods.
+ if we have class with 1 method then make functional programming or lamda(if launge supports)
+ Function should have max 5 to 10 lines.

 ## declare a variable and method with final if you think this method or varibale will not change for further.
        public final void invokeJobExecutor(final String jobName) {